billycho/frontend-tas/README.md

 # Training Admin System UI

+This repository is frontend for a Training Admin System project.<br>
-This project using Angular 2
+This project is developed using Angular2 as frontend.